rorito/layer-ui-web-customer-widget/README.md

 * `welcomeNodes`:   Pass in an HTML Element (`<div />` for example) that contains all of your welcome message HTML, including optionally any interactive elements you need there.
-* `newParticipant`: Pass in a string identifying the User ID of the staff member that this user will create a conversation with.
+* `conversationParticipants`: Pass in a string identifying the User ID of the staff member that this user will create a conversation with.
+This can be a comma separated list of IDs.
-* `newMetadata`:    Pass in an object with any initial metadata that the conversation should be created with.
+* `conversationMetadata`:    Pass in an object with any initial metadata that the conversation should be created with.

 These properties can be changed at runtime, as needed.